What Is Gray Baby Syndrome? Causes, Symptoms, And Treatment

 Infants, particularly preterm infants, have immature livers that cannot produce and recycle UDP-glucuronyl transferase enzymes that help metabolize chloramphenicol.
 A shortage of these enzymes leads to increased serum levels of chloramphenicol, leading to the gray syndrome (11).

-3. What age is GRAY baby syndrome?
+3. What age is Gray baby syndrome?

 Gray Baby syndrome is a rare but dangerous disease that has been most frequently observed in newborn babies or neonates.
 It has also been observed to occur in babies up to the age of two years (12).

 Gray baby syndrome is an adverse drug reaction to antibiotic chloramphenicol.
 The use of chloramphenicol in babies is limited, considering the risk for this reaction.
 It was often used in topical ointments and eye drops in the past.
-Currently, doctors may recommend chloramphenicol for treating specific infections such as typhoid fever or tick-based rickettsiaiXBacteria caused by ticks leading to spotted fever and typhus. infections.
+Currently, doctors may recommend chloramphenicol for treating specific infections such as typhoid fever or tick-based rickettsiaiBacteria caused by ticks leading to spotted fever and typhus. infections.
 However, knowing the risks, healthcare providers often consider alternate drugs.
 Chloramphenicol is not prescribed for pregnant mothers since it has the potential to cause congenital disabilities in babies.
 However, lower doses are considered in unavoidable cases.

 Infographic: Use Of Chloramphenicol In Lactating Mothers